7 Tips & Tricks For a Smooth Lab Experience

 A Bluetooth dongle and extension cable can often solve line-of-sight problems with wireless connections.

-- If the internet is needed, verify that the sites are safe and consider using an ethernet cable
+- If the internet is needed, verify that the sites are safe and consider using an ethernet cable (consult with the IT department in your org. for best practices regarding alterations to your internet settings)

 - Disable screen saver

 Important: Be in touch with your IT department.
 You may have network restrictions that keep you from getting up to speed.
 For example, firewalls can interfere with some lab software.
+Your IT department can provide you with the necessary guidance on how your firewall protocols can be altered to accommodate your research needs, such as accepting a local network connection between your research computer and your eye tracker (connected via ethernet cable).

 Finally, when you are running a study you want to minimize the variables and the complexity of the technological setup to minimize the risk of something going wrong.
 Always try to keep your protocol and the setup as simple as possible!